Fundamental quantum limits in optical metrology from rate-distortion theory

-Consider the random variable $\Phi$ representing the phase shift to be sensed, and let its prior probability density be $P_\Phi(\phi)$.
-In rate-distortion theory, $\Phi$ is viewed as a data source with differential entropy $h(\Phi)$ given by
+Suppose that we are given a real-valued random variable $X$ with prior probability density $P_X(x)$ \footnote{As is conventional in information theory, we use upper case letters for random variables (though not exclusively for random variables) and the corresponding lower case letters to denote their instances.}.
+In rate-distortion theory, $X$ is viewed as a data source with differential entropy $h(X)$ given by

 and measured in nats/symbol.
-For another random variable $\hat{\Phi}$ representing an estimate of $\Phi$, we can define the mean-squared error (or MSE) as
+For another real-valued random variable $\check{X}$ representing a noisy estimate of $X$, we can define the squared error \emph{distortion measure}